Reviewed December 2015

 Complement factor H regulates a part of the body's immune response known as the complement system.
 The complement system is a group of proteins that work together to destroy foreign invaders (such as bacteria and viruses), trigger inflammation, and remove debris from cells and tissues.
-This system must be carefully regulated so it targets only unwanted materials and does not attack the body's healthy cells.
-Complement factor H helps to protect healthy cells by preventing activation of the complement system when it is not needed.
-Studies suggest that complement factor H-related 5 probably plays a related role in controlling the complement system.
+This system must be carefully regulated so it targets only unwanted materials and does not damage the body's healthy cells.
+Complement factor H helps to protect healthy cells by preventing the complement system from being turned on (activated) when it is not needed.
+Studies suggest that complement factor H-related 5 also plays a role in controlling the complement system.

-The CFHR5 gene belongs to a family of genes called complement (complement system genes).
+The CFHR5 gene belongs to a family of genes called complement (complement system).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-Several changes in the CFHR5 gene have been associated with an increased likelihood of developing dense deposit disease.
-This condition, which was formerly known as membranoproliferative glomerulonephritis type II, is a form of progressive kidney (renal) disease.
-It is unclear how changes in the CFHR5 gene affect the function of complement factor H-related 5, and researchers are still working to determine how these genetic changes may influence disease risk.
+Several other changes involving the CFHR5 gene do not cause C3 glomerulopathy directly but appear to increase the likelihood of developing the disorder.
+It is unclear how variations in this gene affect the regulation of the complement system, and researchers are still working to determine how these genetic changes contribute to disease risk.

 Cytogenetic Location: 1q31.3